evidhai/notes-techpechu-com/pages/Terraform Associate - Batch plan.md

 - This page covers what we will be focussing on Terraform Associate Batch.
+- Course will be 100% hands-on and realtime.
-- By end of this
+- By end of this course you can
+	- Build automate creation of resources
+	-